 FIGURE 3

-- Link of the DMarket bot always contains an ID written in numbers, but not a nickname written in letters (see Fig.4)
+- The link of the DMarket bot always contains an ID written in numbers instead of a nickname written in letters (see Fig.4)

 FIGURE 4